Facility Guidelines and Personnel Qualifications

 Federal Guidance Document

-FDA is working with the Environmental Protection Agency (EPA) and the Interagency Steering Committee on Radiation Standards (ISCORS) to develop and publicize the Federal Radiation Protection Guidance for Diagnostic and Interventional X-ray Procedures (FGR-14) on medical use of radiation in Federal facilities.
+FDA worked with the Environmental Protection Agency (EPA) and the Interagency Steering Committee on Radiation Standards (ISCORS) to develop and publicize the Federal Radiation Protection Guidance for Diagnostic and Interventional X-ray Procedures (FGR-14) on medical use of radiation in Federal facilities.
 While this comprehensive set of voluntary guidelines was written for federal facilities, most of the recommendations are applicable to all X-ray imaging facilities and professionals.
-This draft document will soon be released for public comment.